raviqqe/silky9/design.md

   * false := 0b0..0
   * true /= false
   * virtual bool type has same expression as int
-* dirty
+* io
   * take an id of syscall and its arguments as a stream
-  * read command line arguments by dirty
+  * read command line arguments by io
-  * sync only by dirty and sync only for dirty
+  * sync only by io and sync only for io

 * bigger and smaller instuctions for int and real?